ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 ---
 layout: post
-title: Microservice architectures
+title: Decomposition in microservice architectures
 ---

 This article is an adaptation of a bunch of advice I've written over the years about designing microservice architectures.
 There isn't much novel advice here, it's mainly just existing ideas rehashed in my own words.
-It's largely based on real-world problems I've encountered or discussed.
-The intended audience was for full-stack Node.js engineers with varying amounts of experience.
+It's largely based on real-world problems I've encountered or discussed, but I don't claim to be an expert.
+This is an attempt to get some ideas out of my head and written down to more easily share and discuss them.
+The intended audience was full-stack Node.js engineers with varying amounts of experience.

-It isn't intended to talk about specifics such as monitoring, deployment, or about database choices.
+Deliberately out of scope are aspects such as monitoring, deployment, or database choices.
 It's assumed that these kind of decisions have already been made and implemented.
 Instead, it's mainly aimed at answering a class of question I hear a lot, which is (in essence):

 > How do I decompose an application (or set of features) into one or more microservices?